Why Should I Use Rich Text in Project Management Software?

 Rich text formatting (or RTF) also enables you to embed hyperlinks and visuals right into your text documents so that readers can navigate to your supplementary information and resources with one click.

-By choosing project management software with rich text functionality, you can create project reports and documents that are easier to read and embed graphs, images, and even videos right into them.
+By choosing project management software with rich text functionality, you can create project reports and documents that are easier to read and embed graphs, images, and videos.

 The difference between plain text, rich text, and HTML